Birdsong in music: Birdsong as music

+Human-bird duet performances

 Nightingales are admired for their unusually rich song.

 On 19 May 1924, Beatrice Harrison broadcast a BBC radio programme in which she played the cello in her garden in Oxted, Surrey, alongside singing nightingales, attracted by her cello music.
 (Note: In the 1924 sound clip, Harrison is heard playing "Danny Boy" on the cello while the nightingales sing.)
 This was the BBC's first ever outside broadcast.
 The duet was celebrated 90 years on by the violinist Janet Welsh in Lincolnshire.
 The philosopher and jazz musician David Rothenberg similarly played an impromptu duet in March 2000 with a laughingthrush at the National Aviary in Pittsburgh.
 In the wild, male and female laughingthrushes sing complex duets, so "jamming" with a human clarinet player exploits the bird's natural behaviour.
 The duet inspired Rothenberg's 2005 book Why Birds Sing.
 Rothenberg has also recorded a duet with an Australian lyrebird.

+Musical qualities of birdsong

 In Why Birds Sing, Rothenberg claims that birds vocalize traditional scales used in human music.
 He argues that birds like the hermit thrush sing on the pentatonic scale, while the wood thrush sings on the diatonic scale, as evidence that birdsong not only sounds like music, but is music in a human sense.
 Rothenberg's ideas were explored in a 2006 BBC documentary with the same title as the book.
 The claim that birds use fixed musical intervals, as on a scale, is however contradicted by a 2012 study led by the ecologist Marcelo Araya-Salas.
 It showed that of 243 samples of the nightingale wren's song, only 6 matched the intervals used in scales.
 (Note: The Araya-Salas study did not investigate the song of species other than the nightingale wren, nor other aspects of musicality such as those explored by Adam Tierney.)